istio/istio.io/_docs/performance-and-scalability/performance-testing-automation.md

 ---
 {% include home.html %}

-Both the synthetic benchmarks (fortio based) and the realistic application (Blueperf) are part of the nightly release pipeline and you can see the results on:
+Both the synthetic benchmarks (fortio based) and the realistic application (BluePerf) are part of the nightly release pipeline and you can see the results on:

 * [https://fortio-daily.istio.io/](https://fortio-daily.istio.io/)